|(a) A licensee must provide marriage and family therapy

 guardianship, or parental rights of the client have been modified

 by a court.
-Prior to the commencement of therapy services to a minor
+Before the commencement of therapy services to a minor

 client who is named in a custody agreement or court order, a licensee